element-hq/element-x-ios/CONTRIBUTING.md

 ## Implementing a new screen

-New screen flows are currently using MVVM-Coordinator pattern.
+New screen flows are currently using the MVVM-Coordinator pattern.
 Please refer to the [create screen template](Tools/Scripts/README.md#create-screen-templates) section.

 ## Changelog